51Degrees/specifications/device-detection-specification/part3/automated-testing.md

 ## Device Detection Cloud Engine

 Testing of several
-parts of the operation of the Cloud Engine may require access to a remote server and hence the tests may appear more as integration tests than unit tests.
+parts of the operation of the Cloud Engine might require access to a remote server and hence the tests can appear more as integration tests than unit tests.

 The Java reference implementation doesn't provide a stub server and doesn't